 Read our assessments and eligibility page to find out more about the criteria used.

-An adult social care assessment is a chance for you to tell us about your situation, what you would like help with, what's important to you, and how you would like things to change.
+A support needs assessment is a chance for you to tell us about your situation, what you would like help with, what's important to you and how you would like things to change.

-A carer’s social care assessment gives you an opportunity to think about how caring impacts on your daily routines, your health and wellbeing, and how willing or able you feel to carry on with your caring role.
+A carers' needs assessment gives you an opportunity to think about how caring impacts on your daily routines, health and wellbeing and how willing or able you feel to carry on with your caring role.
 You can have an assessment on your own, or with the person you look after.

-- Be referred to us for an assessment by a health professional or other agency – e.g. Age UK or your borough or district council.
+- You may also be referred to us for an assessment by a health professional or another agency e.g. Age UK, your district or borough council.

-However you choose to contact us, we will either provide some information and advice to help find services to improve your situation, or we will arrange a face-to-face meeting.
-During this meeting we find out more about your situation and then agree what kind of care and support you need.
+However you choose get in contact with us, we will either provide some information and advice to help find services to improve you situation, or we will contact you to arrange a face-to-face meeting.
+During this meeting we will build on the information you have already provided and then agree what kind of care and support you need.

 Will I have to pay?

 Assessments, information and advice are free.
 However, there may be a cost to any care and support services you receive from us.
 If you qualify for support we will ask you to do a financial assessment to work out how much you can afford to pay towards this cost.